-- 2.2.
-How competition and cooperation influence the pursuit of self-improvement goals - 2.2.1.
+2.2.
+How competition and cooperation influence the pursuit of self-improvement goals

+2.2.1.
 Competition and cooperation as social interdependence structures

-Self-improvement technologies often employ social interdependence structures (Koivisto & Hamari, 2019) to foster engagement through elements such as contests (e.g., "Run the most miles in a week!") or team challenges (e.g., "Reach the target of 100 miles in a week for a group of five runners!").
+Self-improvement technologies often employ social interdependence structures (Koivisto & Hamari, 2019) to foster engagement through elements such as contests (e.g., "Be the first to run 100 miles in a week!") or team challenges (e.g., "Go the distance together!
+Rack up 100 total miles in a week with four of your friends!").
 Compared to individualistic structures (e.g., the app tracks run distance and speed), social structures create interdependence during goal pursuit whereby personal outcome is affected by other users' actions (Deutsch, 1949a; Johnson & Johnson, 1989).
 Social interdependence theory distinguishes two types of interdependence: competition and cooperation (Johnson & Johnson, 2005).